Atticus29/clark_bio_101/Essential_course_documents/README.md

 	Assignments worth over 10 points will be accepted with point deductions up to 1 week after the due date with a point penalty.
 Each weekday, there will be a 10% point deduction, up to a 50% deduction after 5 weekdays.
 Assignments more than 1 week late (5 weekdays) will NOT be accepted.
 Personal action journals, eco-footprints, and other items that are to be posted on online Forums or discussion boards will not be accepted late.
 8. Missed Tests

 	There will be no make-up tests.
-The lowest test score will automatically be dropped.
-If class is canceled for any reason, then scheduled assignments, quizzes, and tests will be collected/taken at the next class period.### Graded items and grading scale
+This includes family emergencies, sicknesses, etc. Because of this stringent policy, the lowest test score will automatically be dropped.	### Graded items and grading scale

 *Please note that the weights and point distributions outlined below are subject to slight change.
 If the points values of anything change from what is laid out below, this syllabus will be updated, and I'll post an announcement about it.